 Most participants stated that apps should be available at no cost.
-Only 6 participants expressed their willingness to pay a small fee for an app if, for example, it would be "almost life-changing" (P4) or if it would include online professional support.
+Only six participants expressed their willingness to pay a small fee for an app if, for example, it would be "almost life-changing" (P4) or if it would include online professional support.

-The specific design and color scheme preferred by participants appeared to be unique and dependent on the individual's taste.
-However, the majority were looking for a simple looking app.
+The specific design and colour scheme preferred by participants appeared to be unique and dependent on the individual's taste.
+However, the majority were looking for a "simple" looking app.

-Social influences appeared to be one of the core factors that shaped the selection of apps for all participants during the think-aloud exercise.
-This includes ratings and reviews of the app, the credibility of the source of the app, and recommendations of apps received from others.
-Within app stores, most participants described looking at the star ratings and the number of downloads of each app and whether the apps were listed as an editor's choice.
-A total of 3 participants acknowledged that reviews were subjective, and they still reported feeling influenced by the ratings of the app.
-In addition, 2 participants reported that they were skeptical of the reviews, which they believed may have been paid for, and that reviews are not enough, as more information is necessary to make an informed choice:
+Social influences appeared to be one of the core factors that shaped the selection of apps for all participants during the think aloud exercise.
+This includes ratings and reviews of the app, how credible the source of the app is and recommendations of apps received from others.
+Within app stores, most participants described looking at the star ratings and the number of downloads of each app, and whether the apps were listed as an 'editor's choice'.
+Three participants acknowledged that reviews were subjective, they still reported feeling influenced by the ratings of the app.
+Additionally, two participants reported that they were sceptical of the reviews, which they believed may have been paid for, and that reviews are not enough, as more information is necessary to make an informed choice.